PROVIDING INSPIRING RUGBY EXPERIENCES SINCE 2017

 2022 marked an exciting new chapter for the Tropical 7s as the tournament moved from its original venue in Orlando to the 15-field state-of-the-art facility at Tournament Sportsplex of Tampa Bay.
 The first year in Tampa proved to be a true mega-event with almost 140 teams and record-setting participation levels, including the addition of an exciting U12 mixed coed division, allowing the event to offer an experience to the youngest segment of the rugby community.

-Dates for the 2023 Tropical 7s are set for 7/8 April 2023, where the event looks to continue to grow and welcome the world again at the the Tropical 7s in April 2023!
+The 2023 Tropical 7s are set for 7/8 April 2023, where the event looks to continue to grow again and we look forward to welcoming the rugby community back to the Tropical 7s in April 2023!